-What Is an Index-Based Search Engine?
+What Is an Index-Based Search Engine in Python?

-An index is a small table with only two columns.
+In a database, an index is a small table with only two columns.
 The first column comprises a copy of the primary or candidate key of a table.
 Its second column contains a set of pointers for holding the address of the disk block where that specific key value is stored.

 What Is an Inverted Index?